RodrigoPombo1/projeto-ldts/README.md

 Our game is basically snake but in hard mode, where monsters that move randomly and can kill the snake if hit directly appear, some of the fruits move randomly which makes them relatively harder to eat and two teleporters are placed on determined locations on the map, enabling the option to travel from one place to another but making it possible to died directly after the teleport if the way is obstructed.

-This project was developed by Liess Pereira Aouimeur (up202206296@up.pt), Rodrigo Pinto Pesqueira Gaspar Pombo (up202105374@up.pt) and Fernando Manuel de Melo Oliveira (up201005231@up.pt).
+This project was developed by:
+- Liess Pereira Aouimeur (up202206296@up.pt)
+- Rodrigo Pinto Pesqueira Gaspar Pombo (up202105374@up.pt)
+- Fernando Manuel de Melo Oliveira (up201005231@up.pt)

 ## Game Help